mithi/little-miss-trendy/DOCS.md

 ---

-### You probably also just want the file names of your data as opposed to the absolute path to your images, and you probably just need the image file name, and the steering angles (first row)
+### Given that your dataset directory is now flat, you probably want to merge all your logs.
+You probably also just want the file names of your data as opposed to the absolute path to your images, and you probably just need the image file name (first row), and the steering angles (second row).

 | BEFORE | AFTER      |
 | ----------------------------- |:-------------------------------:|